jenkinsci/google-chat-notification-plugin/README.md

 ## How to use it in pipeline script

 Use below command
-### googlechatnotification url: 'web hook(s) URL(s)', message: 'message to be sent', messageFormat: 'simple|card', sameThreadNotification: 'true', threadKey: '', notifyAborted: 'true', notifyFailure: 'true', notifyNotBuilt: 'true', notifySuccess: 'true', notifyUnstable: 'true', notifyBackToNormal: 'true', suppressInfoLoggers: 'true'
+### googlechatnotification url: 'web hook(s) URL(s)', message: 'message to be sent', messageFormat: 'simple|card', sameThreadNotification: 'true', threadKey: '', notifyAborted: 'true', notifyFailure: 'true', notifyNotBuilt: 'true', notifySuccess: 'true', notifyUnstable: 'true', notifyBackToNormal: 'true', notifySingleFailure: 'false', notifyRepeatedFailure: 'false', suppressInfoLoggers: 'true'

 ## Please find explanations for each fields as below, usage for all fields remains same for build job and pipeline: